What colour suits me? How to pinpoint the most flattering shades for you

 These skin tones usually burn easily in the sun and either don’t tan, struggle to get a tan or go red in the sun, as the skin will usually contain less pigment.
 Cool skin tones will usually have a pink or bluey-red undertone.
 This skin tone is also more likely to blush easily.

 People with cool skin tones usually look best wearing clothes or makeup with blue undertones.
 Bright greens, deep purples, pinks, and both pale and bold blues will suit this skin tone well.
-Cool skin tones also tend to suit silver jewellery or even rose gold better than yellow gold jewelry.
+Cool skin tones also tend to suit silver jewellery or even rose gold better than yellow gold jewellery.

 Warm skin tone